admin-remix/Chromebook-Getter-Docs/docs/product-roadmap/README.md

     * View full user usage history (In Production)
     * View full time usage history (In Production)
     * Update Single Chromebook (In Production)
-    * Deprovision Chrombooks
+    * Deprovision Chromebooks
     * Disable Chromebooks
 * [Get devices by enrollment date](/premium-account/enrollment-date/) (In Production)

 \
-<sup>The list of premium features is a living doucment and subject to change based on user feedback.</sup>
+<sup>The list of premium features is a living document and subject to change based on user feedback.</sup>

 ## Your Thoughts